johotpocket/blog-project/README.md

 - PostList is exported to AllPostsContainer

 -AllPostsContainer is exported to index.js, along with just about everything else. index.js shows our routes.

+-for posting blogs, we added markdown functionality.
+Our posts now display using markdown formatting, and accept markdown formatting in our edit page.

 ---